mejuliver/image-editor/README.md

 	el : '< element id >',
 	image_editor : '< true/false to disable image editing capability >',
-	browseFunct : '< function name, to be run after the browse button is clicked >', editFunct : '< function name, to be run after the edit button is clicked >', deleteFunct : '< function name, to be run after the delete button is clicked >', saveFunct : '< function name, to be run after the save button is clicked >',
+	browseFunct : '< function name, to be run after the browse button is clicked >', displayImageFunct : '< function name, to be run after display image was called >', editFunct : '< function name, to be run after the edit button is clicked >', deleteFunct : '< function name, to be run after the delete button is clicked >', saveFunct : '< function name, to be run after the save button is clicked >',